 Upstairs in the villa is the former office of Strauss’s late daughter-in-law, Alice, to whom all Strauss researchers are and will remain indebted for her maintenance of the family archive.
 I had the formidable privilege of sitting at her desk to work through the composer’s voluminous correspondence with his theatrical collaborators.
 (Needless to say, her photograph kept me on task.)
 Across the hall is a more contemplative chamber, the room in which Strauss died.
 Here he had his famous last meeting with director Rudolf Hartmann on August 30, 1949, when he discussed future plans for his stage works.
 As Hartmann would later relate, Strauss wistfully recalled the plea of Wagner’s Isolde: “Greet the world for me” (“Grüss mir die Welt”).
 Within weeks, he was dead.

-At the same time of the German collapse, Strauss was at work on a unique document.
+At the same time as the German collapse in 1945, Strauss was at work on a unique document.
 Known now as the “künstlerische Vermächtnis” or “Artistic Testament,” it was a plan for postwar operatic life drafted as a communique to Karl Böhm, music director of the Vienna State Opera, which by April of 1945 was a smoldering ruin.
-Entrusted to the hands of Alfred Mann, émigré, future musicologist, and Allied solider moving through Garmisch, the essay was translated into English and handed over to the leadership of the American Third Army.
+Entrusted to the hands of Alfred Mann, émigré, future musicologist, and Allied soldier moving through Garmisch, the essay was translated into English and handed over to the leadership of the American Third Army.
 It was later published in The Musical Quarterly in January 1950, just after Strauss’s death.
 (It would not appear in German until 1954.)
 It is one of several reflective works from the composer’s late period, conventionally seen as responses to the destruction of the theaters he held so dear.
 It is instructive, however, to see it, and many of Strauss’s similar efforts, as views forward rather than nostalgic glances backward.
 He takes the errors of the past into account and the prevailing devastation as an opportunity to maximize operatic life in the coming decades.
 The “Vermächtnis,” however, is far from a flattering document.
 In describing an ideal world of opera production based on national repertoire, Strauss fell prone to a problematic strain of cultural chauvinism, which was singled out by MQ editor Paul Henry Lang: